 Everyone has high cortisol from time to time, and levels vary throughout the day.
 It’s part of your body’s natural response to threats of harm or danger.

 But, if your body consistently makes too much cortisol, it usually indicates an underlying health problem.
 Doctors may refer to high cortisol as Cushing syndrome or hypercortisolism.

 Read on to learn how to recognize the symptoms and potential causes.

 The adrenal glands make this steroid hormone, but the hypothalamus-pituitary-adrenal axis controls how much your body releases.

-This steroid hormone is made in the adrenal glands.
-Most of the cells in our bodies have cortisol receptors that use cortisol for a variety of functions, including
+Most of the cells in your body have cortisol receptors.
+They use it for a variety of functions, such as:

 - blood sugar regulation